JudyXiaodanZhu/Insight-Project/README.md

 ## Tech stack choices
 After carefulling considering the functional requirements and constrains, I designed the following data pipeline for my project:
 1. S3 to store the simulated data
-2. Kafka and Spark Streaming to load and process data
+2. Kafka and Spark Streaming to load and process data.
 3. Cassandra to store the raw and processed data
 4. Flask to present results in a dashboard